 The Company's cash usage since inception in 1996 has been funded primarily from proceeds from the issuance of common stock.
-The company has issued warrants which have the potential to yield \$3,927,797 calculated as 2,754,523 warrants exercisable at \$0.50 per share and 8,501,786 warrants exercisable at \$0.30 per share.
+The company has issued warrants which have the potential to yield \$1,129,840 calculated as 3,209,465 warrants exercisable at \$0.30 per share and 835,000 warrants exercisable at \$0.20 per share.
 In the event the stock price rises to certain levels in the future and that some or all of the warrant holders elect to acquire Common Stock shares by exercising their warrants, prior to the expiry date, the Company may raise additional funds from warrant holders.
-We have no ability to forecast future stock price movements nor are we able to determine how many warrant holder would elect to acquire shares by exercising their warrants.
-Subsequent to year end the company has raised \$634,155 through equity and debt financing.
+We have no ability to forecast future stock price movements nor are we able to determine how many warrant holders would elect to acquire shares by exercising their warrants.
+Subsequent to year end the company has raised \$200,000 in convertible debt, \$272,400 in loans and entered into a license deal raising \$1,000,000.